An Explanation of Federal Trucking Regulations From Attorneys Who Represent Injured People

 - Number of hours that drivers can work in a day and week

-- Specialized licenses that drivers must obtain before operating a commercial vehicle
+- Specialized licenses that truckers must obtain before operating a commercial vehicle

 - Testing for drugs and alcohol in drivers that must be completed on a regular basis.